Wanda Sykes: 2000s

 Sykes wrote Yeah, I Said It, a book of humorous observations on various topics, published in September 2004.
 In 2006, she landed a recurring role as Barb, opposite Julia Louis-Dreyfus, on the sitcom The New Adventures of Old Christine; she became a series regular during the series' third season in 2008.
 She also guest starred in the Will & Grace episode "Buy, Buy Baby" in 2006.
 She provided voices for the 2006 films Over the Hedge, Barnyard, and Brother Bear 2.
 She had a part in My Super Ex-Girlfriend and after playing in Evan Almighty, had a bit part in License to Wed.
 Sykes's first HBO Comedy Special, entitled Wanda Sykes: Sick & Tired, premiered on October 14, 2006; it was nominated for a 2007 Emmy Award.
 In 2008, she performed as part of Cyndi Lauper's True Colors Tour for LGBT rights.

 In October 2008, Sykes appeared in a television ad for the Think Before You Speak Campaign, an advertising campaign by GLSEN aimed at curbing homophobic slang in youth communities.
 In the 30-second spot, she uses humor to scold a teenager for saying "that's so gay" when he really means "that is so bad".
 In March 2009, Sykes became the host of a late-night talk show on Saturdays on Fox, The Wanda Sykes Show which was scheduled to premiere November 7, 2009.
 In April 2009, she was named in Out magazine's "Annual Power 50 List", landing at number 35.

-In May 2009, Sykes was the featured entertainer for the annual White House Correspondents' Association dinner, becoming both the first African American woman and the first openly LGBT person to get the role.
+In May 2009, Sykes was the featured entertainer for the annual White House Correspondents' Association dinner, becoming both the first African American woman and the first openly LGBTQ person to get the role.
 Cedric the Entertainer had been the first African American to become the featured entertainer in 2005.
 At this event, Sykes made controversial headlines as she responded to conservative radio talk show host Rush Limbaugh's comments regarding President Barack Obama.
 Limbaugh, in reference to Obama's presidential agenda, had said "I hope he fails".
 In response, Sykes quipped: "I hope his [Limbaugh's] kidneys fail, how 'bout that?
 Needs a little waterboarding, that's what he needs."
 Her second comedy special, Wanda Sykes: I'ma Be Me premiered on HBO in October 2009.
 November 2009 saw the premier of The Wanda Sykes Show, which starts with a monologue and continues with a panel discussion in a similar format to Bill Maher's shows Real Time with Bill Maher and Politically Incorrect.